sqlxpert/lights-off-aws/README.md

 - For North America + Europe or North America + Europe + India, if you start the database manually, be sure to stop it manually when you are finished using it.
 Elsewhere, it will be stopped at the end of the usual work day.
-- It is a good practice to set a database's maintenance window to a weekday and time of day when the database will be running.
+- To keep up with updates, it is a good practice to set a database's weekly maintenance window to time period when the database will be running.

 |Locations|`sched-start`|`sched-stop`|
 |:---|:---:|:---:|